 Portland Monthly Magazine Annual Neighborhood Guide

 The Portland Monthly magazine features neighborhoods in their April issue every year.
 It has a ton of information about neighborhoods to include their pick of the best neighborhoods for the year.
 Although it’s focus is on home buyers and sellers the information about neighborhoods can be very helpful in finding a place to call home.
-In the 2014 issue they started providing the median gross rent for each of the 90 plus Portland neighborhoods — a helpful number for renter.
+In the 2014 issue, they started providing the median gross rent for each of the 90 plus Portland neighborhoods — a helpful number for renters.

 To help those in the housing market, the magazine combines all the data from 120 neighborhoods and communities in the Portland metro area.
 Include in the story are median gross rent, crime statistics, parks, commuting information to include bus routes lines as well as the number of light rail/streetcar lines, and miles of bike lanes.

-To check the magazine’s website stories and numbers visit their Real Estate section — click on “Neighborhoods” to view the numbers for the Portland 90 plus neighborhoods and click on “Suburbs” for the numbers on suburban communities in the metro area.
+To check the magazine’s website stories and numbers visit their Real Estate section — click on “Neighborhoods” to view the numbers for the Portland 90 plus neighborhoods and click on “Suburbs” for the numbers in suburban communities in the metro area.

-- Portland Maps Once you have obtain an address from an ad or by searching different rentals websites such as Craig’s List, visit Portland Maps to learn more about the neighborhood and community.
+- Portland Maps Once you have obtained an address from an ad or by searching different rentals websites such as Craig’s List, visit Portland Maps to learn more about the neighborhood and community.
 All you have to do is insert the address and you can obtain a wealth of information.
 Information provided: neighborhood data, crime statistics, aerial photos, elevation, schools, parks, zoning maps, water/sewer, natural hazard, etc.

 - School Report Cards The quality of the schools in a neighborhood will tell you a lot about the neighborhood so make certain you check out the school report card at the Oregon Department of Education website.
 Each property in Portland Maps will show the public schools (elementary, middle, high school) associated with the address.
-You should also visit The Oregonian’s website as it has a online reference guide where visitors can search by a number of variable to obtain test scores, federal ratings, school demographics, staffing, and finances.
+You should also visit The Oregonian’s website as it has an online reference guide where visitors can search by a number of variables to obtain test scores, federal ratings, school demographics, staffing, and finances.